 - Sexual Exploitation

-The College is committed to stopping, preventing, and remedying the affects sexual harassment and sexual misconduct.
-We strongly encourage all members of our campus community to report incidents of sexual harassment and sexual misconduct and specifically require all faculty and staff members to do so (see Am I Obligated to Report?).
+The College is committed to stopping, preventing, and remedying the affects of sexual misconduct.
+We strongly encourage all members of our campus community to report incidents of sexual misconduct and specifically require all faculty and staff members to do so (see Am I Obligated to Report?).
 Incidents involving minors must also be disclosed to PA ChildLine immediately.
 Additional information about campus crime, state laws, and disclosures related to sexual misconduct, as well as PA statutes, can be found in Moravian College’s Annual Security Report.

 Emergency situations should be reported to: